akhan7/Ansible-Vagrant-NginX/README.md

 To automatically connect to our server without having to manually authenicate each connection, use a public/private key for ssh, ssh into our node VM from the Ansible Server automatically.

 On the host machine, `cd /boxes/node0`.
 Then ran `vagrant ssh-config` to get path of the private_key of node0, opened it up and copied contents into textfile.
-In mac os, you can run `pbcopy < path/private_key` to copy contents into clipboard.

-Inside the configuration server, create a `keys/node0.key` file that contains the private_key you previously copied.
-You may need to `chmod 500 keys/node0.key`.
+Inside the configuration server, created a `keys/node0.key` file that contained the private_key previously copied.
+Set the correct permissions by `chmod 500 keys/node0.key`.

-Test your connection between ansible and node0:
+Tested the connection between ansible and node0:

     ssh -i keys/node0.key vagrant@192.168.1.100

-If you see an error or prompt for a password, you have a problem with your key setup.

 ## Ansible in action